Endometriosis update: new drugs, diagnostics, subsidies & guidelines coming

 Second and third line management

 This month the Government announced that Ryeqo would also be PBS-listed beginning in May.
-It was approved for endometriosis last year and must initially be prescribed by a specialist, but can then be managed by GPs.
+It was approved for endometriosis last year and can be initiated by any specialist medical practitioner with experience in the diagnosis and management of endometriosis – including GPs.

-It contains GnRH receptor antagonist relugolix, which blocks GnRH receptors in the pituitary gland, thereby reducing production of gonadotropins (particularly luteinizing hormone and follicle-stimulating hormone), inducing a menopause-like state.
+It contains GnRH receptor antagonist relugolix, which blocks GnRH receptors in the pituitary gland, inhibiting the release of follicle-stimulating hormone and oocyte maturation, inducing a low oestrogen, menopause-like state.

-“Ryeqo suppresses ovulation, so it’s got a contraceptive effect.
-And essentially, you just use it all the time and don’t have periods,” Professor Hull explains.
+“Ryeqo suppresses ovulation, so it has a contraceptive effect.
+Essentially, you take it daily without a break and don’t have periods,” Professor Hull explains.

-It also contains oestradiol and norethisterone acetate to help prevent or reduce the side effects of GnRH receptor blockade (called ‘add-back’ therapy).
+It also contains low doses of oestradiol and norethisterone acetate to help prevent or reduce the side effects of GnRH receptor blockade (called ‘add-back’ therapy).

 Associate Professor Yazdani says Ryeqo “is very very good at reducing pain,” and while the GnRH analogues goserelin (Zoladex) and nafarelin acetate (Synarel) are also PBS-listed and effective, they can only be used for six months or less.